Skip to main content

 • “They decided to skimp on optimization, so a PC that runs Cyberpunk with no issues will stutter in their 1 cell / 25 pawns simulation.”

-• “Performance and optimization are far from being AAA quality, but what can you expect from a Unity game?”
+• “Performance and optimization are far from what you expect of an AAA game, but what can you expect from a Unity game?”

 • graphics

-• “I really liked the concept; it looks like a western bar management game with deep mechanics, but the game looks bad.
-The graphics are poor, there is a lack of different sounds (you only hear background music), and it needs a lot more animations.
-Everyone is just standing around, making the game overall really dull.”
+• “I really liked the concept, it looks like a western bar management game with deep mechanics, but the game looks bad, with poor graphics, a lack of different sounds—you only hear background music, it needs a lot more animations, everyone is just standing around, and the game overall is really dull.”

 • stability